Meet Our Team

 DIANA DIDRIKSON (MSc, SLP)

 OWNER & STUDIO MANAGER

-Diana became the owner of Aliki’s Art House in 2012 after experiencing the life-changing impact of art for herself and her family as both a student and parent.
+Diana became the owner of Aliki’s Art House in 2012 after experiencing the life-changing impact of art for herself as a student and for her family as a parent.

 Trained as a Speech-Language Pathologist at the University of British Columbia, she brings a strong knowledge base of right and left-brain functioning, including the value of using art and drawing to enhance self expression, thinking, problem-solving and learning.
 She enjoyed much success and fulfillment when she specialized in neurological communication disorders for almost 15 years in both public and private practice.
-She remains connected to her professional community by hosting fundraisers and integrating students with aphasia or other disabilities into classes and camps at Aliki’s Art House.
+She remains connected to her professional community by hosting fundraisers and integrating students with aphasia or other disabilities into classes and camps.

 Diana gained valuable entrepreneurial, leadership and team-building skills through her involvement in numerous non-profit initiatives in her profession and community.
 Diana’s caring nature coupled with her leadership skills, dedicated work ethic and educational background is a perfect fit with Aliki’s mission of delivering superior quality art education with exceptional customer service.
 She enjoys operating the art studio located in the quaint neighbourhood where she lives with her husband and 4 children.